trntv/apis-list/apis/yelp/yelp.md

 # Yelp
-Yelp&#x27;s API exposes search to 3rd party developers.
+Yelp's API exposes search to 3rd party developers.
 You can search location using longitude and latitude, neighborhood, address or city and filter listings by “where”, using a list of support categories

 ##  🔗 Links
 **Docs / Website**: https://www.yelp.com/developers/documentation/v3/